Elijah Wynder

-Elijah Wynder (born March 10, 2003) is an American professional soccer player who plays as a midfielder for USL Championship club Louisville City FC.
+Elijah Wynder (born March 10, 2003) is an American professional soccer player who plays as a midfielder for Major League Soccer club LA Galaxy.

 Club career

 Wynder signed a USL Academy contract with USL Championship side Louisville City on April 10, 2019.
 He made his professional debut though for the club on August 15, 2020, against Loudoun United.
-He came on as a 67th minute substitute for Corben Bone as Louisville City won 2–0.
+He came on as a 67th-minute substitute for Corben Bone as Louisville City won 2–0.
 A month after signing with the first team, Wynder suffered a season ending injury, missing the entire 2021 season.

 Louisville loaned Wynder to FC Tucson on February 10, 2022, with the option to recall Wynder after June 1, 2022.
 On July 9, Louisville announced that they would recall Wynder from his loan after 12 appearances for Tucson.

+Wynder was signed by Major League Soccer side LA Galaxy on January 26, 2025, to a three-year deal with an option for an additional year.
+The transfer fee was the largest received by a USL club for a domestic transfer.

+Wynder made his MLS and LA Galaxy debut on February 23, 2025, coming off the bench in a 2–0 home defeat to San Diego FC.

 Personal life

-Wynder is the older brother of Louisville City FC defender Joshua Wynder.
+Wynder is the older brother of Benfica B defender Joshua Wynder.